2023 Summer School

-Current Students – Deadline to Register and Pay Tuition is Friday, May 5
+Current Students Summer School 2025 – Deadline to Register and Pay Tuition is Friday, May 2

 Saint Mary’s offers two summer school sessions.
 Each session grants 0.5 credit.
 Two sessions will grant 1.0 full credits.
 To advance to another course, students must take both sessions.
-Students may take Algebra 1-2, Speech and Rhetoric 1-2, General Theology, General English, or an elective (TBD).
-Attendance is expected for class on Monday through Friday, and students may not miss more than 3 days of class per session, or they will be dropped from the class.
+Students may take Algebra 1-2, Speech and Rhetoric 1-2, Evangelization in Modern Media 1, or General English 2.
 Students who are required to take classes online through another institution must sign up and register through that institution.
 Please be aware of their deadlines.

-The tuition fee is $170 for each session.
 Tuition includes the use of a textbook.
-Deadline to register and pay is Friday, May 5.
+Deadline to register and pay is Friday, May 2.
 Please use the registration buttons below to sign up.
+All families must pay tuition by this deadline for courses offered at Saint Mary’s.

 All students wear a Saint Mary’s uniform for summer school.
 The same attendance and disciplinary policies apply during summer school.
 For summer school guidance questions, please contact your guidance counselor.
 Students may not miss more than 3 days of class per session, or they will be dropped from the class.

-General English 1-2 – is available for currently enrolled students who are deficient in any Seat of Wisdom, English, or Grammar course.
+General English 2 –is available for currently enrolled students who are deficient in any Seat of Wisdom, English, or Foundations of English.
 Students will work together, regardless of grade level, with a teacher to improve skills related to grammar, reading, class participation, and essay writing.
-This course is offered in both sessions.
+This course is offered in the second session only.

 Grade Level: Current 9-11th